Suvidriel/VRoidHairMerger/README.md

 3. Run VRoidHairMerger
 4. Import the destination hair preset on your existing character

+## Things to note
+VRoidHairMerger does not currently give new unique IDs to the merged objects.
+This means you should not combine same presets more than once.

 ## Error cases
 The program looks the hair presets in AppData\LocalLow\pixic\VRoidStudio\hair_presets.
 If your presets are saved elsewhere then you need to change the path in the source.